nathan-wisner-ms/Flexy/README.md

         );
         SELECT pg_size_pretty(pg_relation_size('subset1'));
         ````
-        You should add the indexes in target db for the watermak column.
+        You should add the indexes in target db for the watermark column.

-        Currently, you should be responsible for the validation of partion values, make sure the sets not overlap.
+        Currently, you should be responsible for the validation of partition values, make sure the sets not overlap.

 4. Disable triggers and foreign keys validation
     * In target server: Change server parameter `session_replication_role` TO `REPLICA` in global server level
 5. Optional performance tuning: